magento-pangolin/tooling-demo/README.md

 * System PATH - Make sure you have `vendor/bin/` and `vendor/` listed in your system path so you can run the  `codecept` and `robo` commands directly:

     `sudo nano /etc/private/paths`

+* Selenium Server needs to be v2.51.0 in order to run Codeception tests correctly.
+The newest version isn't compatible with the Codeception amOnPage() function.